 Army Leadership Competencies

 In the challenging complexity of the modern world, the Army needs competent leaders of strong character, because they provide an example for other soldiers to follow.
 To give direction and motivation to their superiors, peers and subordinates, leaders have to introduce the elements of the Army Leadership Model into their work.
-The Army leadership model is a combination of requirements set for the Army leaders (Army Publishing Directorate, 2019).
+The Army leadership model consists of a set of standards for Army leaders (Army Publishing Directorate, 2019).

-Consisting of Attributes and Competencies, it informs the leaders on what they have to be, do, and know.
-Attributes include character, presence, and intellect, while Competencies are leading, developing, and achieving.
+With its attributes and competencies, it tells leaders what they must know, be, and do.
+It tells the leaders what they must be, do, and know, and is made up of attributes and competencies.
+Character, presence, and intelligence are examples of attributes, whereas leading, growing, and accomplishing are examples of competencies.
 While building and promoting Army values and attributes is essential to become a competent leader, it is only a part of it.
 Army Leadership Competencies are what makes a competent Army leader, and all of them have to be applied to meet the requirements and challenges of the leader’s work.

 Leading is the first category of competencies that consists of four components: leads others, extends influence beyond the chain of command, leads by example and communicates.
 The first competency represents the influence the leader has on soldiers and peers in their organization.
 The techniques that leaders use to influence others can be divided into two groups: compliance-focused and commitment-focused techniques.
 The second competency deals with the influence that leaders use outside their traditional environment and determines if they are able to make connections with other partners and agencies.
 There are different techniques that leaders use to influence others, and some of them are applying pressure, making legitimate requests, collaborating and using rational persuasion (Army Publishing Directorate, 2019).